walkthru/next/walkthru/walkthru-intro/get-data.md

 title: Get data
 file: pages/[slug].js
 language: jsx
-focus: 70-71
+focus: 74-76
-center: 70
+center: 75
 ---

-When you have the slug and GitHub token, you can call the asynchronous `getData(slug, githubToken)` method which is supplied in the WalkThru module.
+When you have the slug and GitHub token, you can call the asynchronous `getData(slug, githubToken)` method which is supplied by the WalkThru module.

-This will return the tutorial content including the code files, the instructions, and the tutorial config.
+This will compile the tutorial content including the code files, the instructions, and the tutorial config.

 Next, we can display the data in the app.